 Man!
-What a Spread!
+What A Spread!

 Later, my friend's parents died, and he and his siblings had to sort out the who-gets-what questions.
 They all turned greedy as hell and have never spoken to each other since.
 In this story, you see an ugly side of the human-species; but even more important, you realize how much human-kind craves the tangible proofs of wealth.
 As my friend said, "We didn't fight about the stocks, bonds, and real estate—only the silver and jewelry."

 In a nation intent on soaking the rich, where the articles of wealth "belong to the People," let them enjoy fighting over it.
-Maybe the impracticality of ownership "by the people" will impel the leaders to act, and "the People" will own the wealth on paper only, like stocks, bonds, and real estate.
+Maybe the impracticality of ownership "by the people" will impel the leaders to act, and "the People" will own the wealth only on paper, like stocks, bonds, and real estate.
 History has determined that much of it will end up in the homes of government officials.
 Few can resist the temptation of owning time-proven articles of wealth.

 The title "Sonnenköniglich," from the Frankfurter Allgemeine article, refers to the "Sun-King" of France, Louis XIV who built magnificent homes for himself, furnished them grandly, and it nearly bankrupted the nation--while the poor citizens went hungry.
 Nowadays, people line up outside to see the beautifully-furnished rooms—and inwardly lust over them.